 I. INTRODUCTION

 We welcome you to the staff of ADCS.
 There is a great deal of work to be done in maintaining a committed and viable presence in the community.
-In meeting these commitments, we realize that above all else ADCS’s greatest resource is the people who make up its staff.
-As you join this group of dedicated men and women, we wish you success and a sense of achievement in your work.
-The administration will try to do all that is possible to provide the setting and support for a good working relationship.
+In meeting these commitments, we realize that above all else ADCS’s greatest partners in the achievement of its mission is the people who make up its staff.
+As you join this group of dedicated men and women, we wish you success and a sense purpose and achievement in your work.
+The school’s leadership and administrative staff willdo our best to cultivate a positive work setting that is collaborative and fosters innovation.

-This Employee Handbook outlines the major considerations in our working relationship.
+This Employee Manual outlines the major considerations in our working relationship.
 Please read it and retain it for future reference.
+Please note that the manual is a living document that may undergo modifications during the academic year.
+School leadership will do our best to keep all employees up-to-date when and if this occurs.

-The contents of this Handbook are only guidelines and cannot be viewed as creating a promise or contract by ADCS.
+The contents of this Manual are only guidelines and cannot be viewed as creating a promise or contract by ADCS.
 ADCS has the right to decide that they may not be applied in some cases.
-Subject to applicable laws, ADCS in its sole discretion reserves the right at any time and without prior notification to amend or discontinue any of the policies, procedures, practices or employee benefits set forth in this Handbook.
-Amendments or modifications to this Handbook must be in writing and signed by ADCS’s Executive Director and are generally subject to the approval of ADCS’s Board of Directors.
-No other person has authority to modify or contradict by word or action the policies, practices and procedures of ADCS as described generally in this Handbook.
-This Handbook is written to comply with applicable federal, state, and local laws.
-To the extent that ADCS increases its size and additional laws are applicable, ADCS will amend the Handbook in order to comply with applicable law.
-In the event that any question arises regarding the meaning of any provision of this Handbook, ADCS’s interpretation will govern.
+Subject to applicable laws, ADCS in its sole discretion reserves the right at any time and without prior notification to amend or discontinue any of the policies, procedures, practices or employee benefits set forth in this Manual.
+Amendments or modifications to this Manual must be in writing and signed by ADCS’s Executive Director and are generally subject to the approval of ADCS’s Board of Directors.
+No other person has authority to modify or contradict by word or action the policies, practices and procedures of ADCS as described generally in this Manual.
+This Manual is written to comply with applicable federal, state, and local laws.
+To the extent that ADCS increases its size and additional laws are applicable, ADCS will amend the Manual in order to comply with applicable law.
+In the event that any question arises regarding the meaning of any provision of this Manual, ADCS’s interpretation will govern.

-While it is hoped that your employment relationship with ADCS will be mutually rewarding and long-term, this Handbook is not, and should not be, construed as a contract or agreement of employment for any specific duration.
+While it is hoped that your employment relationship with ADCS will be mutually rewarding and long-term, this Manual is not, and should not be, construed as a contract or agreement of employment for any specific duration.
 Employment with ADCS is “at-will.”
 This means that the Company may terminate the employment of any employee at any time, for any reason or for no reason, with or without cause or notice.
 Similarly, an employee may terminate her or his employment with ADCS at any time, for any reason or for no reason.
-Nothing contained in this Handbook should be interpreted as in any way limiting this at-will relationship.
-ADCS’s policies and procedures, including those stated in this Handbook and the Handbook itself, are not to be interpreted as promises or contracts of any kind, real or implied, between ADCS and its employees.
-This Handbook supersedes all prior oral or written statements by the Company concerning its employment policies, guidelines and benefits.
+Nothing contained in this Manual should be interpreted as in any way limiting this at-will relationship.
+ADCS’s policies and procedures, including those stated in this Manual and the Manual itself, are not to be interpreted as promises or contracts of any kind, real or implied, between ADCS and its employees.
+This Manual supersedes all prior oral or written statements by the Company concerning its employment policies, guidelines and benefits.

 II.
 ABOUT ADCS

-The American Dream School is a dual-language (Spanish/English) middle school in the Mott Haven area of the South Bronx.
+The American Dream School is a dual-language (Spanish/English) middle and high school in the Mott Haven area of the South Bronx.
 The school opened in the Fall of 2014.
 We offer a project- based, dual-language program that cultivates bilingualism and biliteracy.

-The American Dream School develops academic excellence for grades 6-12, preparing students to excel in college and become leaders in their communities.
+Mission Statement: The American Dream Charter School develops academic excellence in both Spanish and English, preparing students to excel in college and become leaders in their communities.

-We strongly believe in cultivating an environment that is welcoming and encouraging for
+Vision Statement: We strongly believe in cultivating an environment that is welcoming and encouraging for